djmannion/img_freq_web/README.md

 ## Building

-If you would like to make any changes or fixes, the javascript will need to be re-compiled using [`node.js`](https://nodejs.org/).
+If you would like to make any changes or fixes, the JavaScript will need to be re-compiled using [`node.js`](https://nodejs.org/).
 This is because the site uses functionality from the great set of [`scijs`](https://github.com/scijs) packages.

 ### Install the necessary packages